jdarc/Benchmark3D-Java/README.md

 # JVM Benchmark
 Java version of the benchmark to compare and contrast the relatively performance of various different languages/runtimes.
+The test model consists of *149,837* vertices and *299,707* triangles.

 ## Requirements
 - Java 11